strontic/strontic.github.io/xcyclopedia/library/AppVClient.exe-63D3B1DF43B6DFDB0EB9DCA99A323A5B.md

 ## Possible Misuse

 *The following table contains possible examples of `AppVClient.exe` being misused.
-While this file is **not** malicious, its legitimate functionality can by abused for malicious purposes.*
+While `AppVClient.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --